marynablynk/blynk-particle-integration-withbp/README.md

   **<summary> Configure integration without a Blueprint</summary>**

 In this section, we provide an alternative guide on setting up integration from scratch, bypassing the Blueprint.
-It includes steps outlining how to configure a Blynk Template, offering a thorough insight into building and configuring interfaces on Blynk.
+It includes steps on how to configure a Blynk Template, offering a thorough insight into building and configuring interfaces on Blynk.

 ## Configure Blynk Template